CyberYoshi64/cy64-scriptbox/ctgp7upd/README.md

 - `-s` — Show files removed/renamed (Name will change color appropriately)
 - `-a` — Same behaviour as `-p -s`

-If `folder` isn't specified as an argument, the script will ask for a valid path, which can also be used to drag'n'drop/enter the path to the CTGP-7 folder, inclusive.
+If `folder` isn't specified as an argument, the script will ask for a valid path, which can also be used to drag'n'drop the CTGP-7 folder in the prompt or enter the path to the CTGP-7 folder, inclusive.

 ## Warning